Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M04L04_Working_With_Data.md

 ### Task 2 – Get Current User

 In this task, you will get the current User and save it in a global variable.
-We are doing this during OnVisible so that it only happens once, and the data is available for use elsewhere in the app.
+We are doing this during OnStart so that it only happens once, and the data is available for use elsewhere in the app.
 We will be using this to retrieve a filtered list of test results submitted by this user.

-1. Select the **mainScreen**.
+1. In the tree view, select the **App.**

-2. Select the **OnVisible** property and set it to snippet below.
+2. Select the **OnStart** property and set it to snippet below.
 This snippet will create a global variable **UserPrimaryEmail** that will hold the current user’s email.

     Set(UserPrimaryEmail, User().Email)

-3. Add the snippet below to the **OnVisible** property.
+3. Add the snippet below to the **OnStart** property.
 This snippet will first terminate the first function with semicolon, get the current User and save it in a global variable name **CurrentUser**.